gurre/s3streamer/README.md

 - **Standard Library Integration**: Implements `io.Reader` for seamless integration with Go's ecosystem
 - **Automatic Compression Detection**: Supports gzip and bzip2 with automatic detection via magic bytes
 - **Resume Capability**: Start streaming from any byte offset for resumable processing
-- **Line-by-Line Processing**: Optimized for JSON Lines and other line-delimited formats
+- **Line-by-Line Processing**: Optimized for JSON Lines and other line-delimited formats with offset tracking
 - **High Performance**: Configurable chunking with up to 10MB line buffer support
 - **AWS SDK v2 Compatible**: Works with the latest AWS SDK for Go v2